juandpinto/thesis-manuscript/source/12_methods.md

 ### Dispersion (*U~DP~*) {#methods-dispersion}

 Calculating dispersion is more complicated.
-In theory, it should provide a single quantifiable measure that incorporates both frequency and range, and which can then be used to sort the word list.
-The model of dispersion I have chosen to follow for this project is a usage coefficient of Gries' deviation of proportions, or *U~DP~* [@GriesDispersionsadjustedfrequencies2008; @GriesDispersionsadjustedfrequencies2010].
+In theory, it should provide a single quantifiable measure that incorporates both frequency and range, and which can then be used to sort the frequency list.
+The model of dispersion I have chosen to follow for this project is a usage coefficient of Gries's deviation of proportions, or *U~DP~* [@GriesDispersionsadjustedfrequencies2008; @GriesDispersionsadjustedfrequencies2010].

 In order to calculate *U~DP~* for lemma~x~, we must first make two calculations for each file in the corpus (file~i~): the lemma's *expected frequency* if it were perfectly distributed, and its *observed frequency*—or its actual frequency.